UConn vs. Gonzaga: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +500

-- In terms of their national championship odds, the Bulldogs have had the 81st-biggest change this season, improving from +900 at the start to +500.
+- Sportsbooks have moved the Bulldogs' national championship odds up from +900 at the start of the season to +500.
+Among all teams in college basketball, that is the 81st-biggest change.

-- The implied probability of Gonzaga winning the national championship, based on its +500 moneyline odds, is 16.7%.
+- Gonzaga's chances of winning the national championship, based on its odds, are 16.7%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.